- Study at Deakin

 Please take time to read and familiarise yourselves with these policies.

-Details regarding submission of a thesis, including all relevant forms, are available on the Research Services examination procedures webpage.
+Details regarding submission of a thesis, including all relevant forms, are available on the Deakin Research examination procedures webpage.
 It is essential to comply with timelines, required forms and styles of thesis presentation for both examination and library copies of the thesis as outlined by Research Services Division.
 Templates to assist with correct formatting are provided below.

 Both single sided and double sided copies are acceptable.
 The template margins of not less than 45mm are set to accommodate either.

 The Title of the thesis should not exceed 10 words.

 Students using the services of a copy editor or proof reader provided on this website should be aware that: